Prevalence refers to the number of people currently diagnosed with diabetes.

 As part of QOF, general practices will register the number of people with diabetes and therefore prevalence figures are available.
 These figures are published annually.
 When prevalence figures are applied to current populations an estimate of the number of people with diabetes can be calculated.

-From 2008-09 onwards, QOF diabetes prevalence for England has been calculated against an age-specific denominator (an estimate of the number of people aged (17+) registered on practice lists).
+Note: QOF diabetes prevalence for all nations has been calculated against an age-specific denominator (an estimate of the number of people aged (17+) registered on practice lists).
 Therefore, comparing this prevalence with previous years or comparing across nations will not give a true estimate of change.

 The UK prevalence reported here has been calculated using the total sum of list sizes for all practices, including all ages, as a denominator.